CattyCorner: The Whimsy Of Wand Toys For Cats

 @traciekbb/Instagram

 Don’t feel discouraged if your cat doesn’t like one wand toy.
 Think about what types of toys usually draw your cat’s interest and find a wand made of similar materials if she decides the one you have isn’t worthy.
-If your cat is a hunter who enjoys bringing you gifts of the hunt, consider the type of prey does she drop off.
+If your cat is a hunter who enjoys bringing you gifts of the hunt, consider the type of prey she drops off.
 Her offerings can help you determine her prey preference for purrfect wand picking.

 It might help to remember as well, cats tend to watch things a minute before jumping into action.
 We take a minute to warm up to new things.
 So, just let us take in the scene a second when introducing a new toy.
 Just because we aren’t pouncing, doesn’t mean we aren’t watching.